aritra1804/aritra-dataviz-portfolio/final-project-part-two.md

 I conducted **in-class interviews** with classmates from different academic programs to gather diverse perspectives and more structured feedback.
 These interviews focused on understanding user engagement, clarity of narrative, and the effectiveness of data visualizations.

 Additionally, I sought **general feedback outside of class** at Heinz College by asking peers simple and direct questions.
-For example, I asked which visualizations seemed better suited for specific data — such as choosing between a **choropleth map** and a **spike map** — to gauge intuitive preferences and improve the visual storytelling.
+For example, I asked which visualizations seemed better suited for specific data, such as choosing between a **choropleth map** and a **spike map** — to gauge intuitive preferences and improve the visual storytelling.

 This combination of structured interviews and informal feedback helped ensure that the story would be **universally accessible** to individuals with varying levels of technical expertise.